camueller/SmartApplianceEnabler/doc/ManualInstallation_EN.md

 pi@raspberrypi:~ $ sudo update-alternatives --install /usr/bin/java java /opt/jdk/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf/bin/java 1
 pi@raspberrypi:~ $ sudo update-alternatives --install /usr/bin/javac javac /opt/jdk/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf/bin/javac 1
 ```
-Since the old Pi models or the Pi-Zero provide less computing power, the start of the SAE generally takes a little longer, so that the timeout times have to be adjusted to prevent the program from aborting.
+Since the Raspberry Pi 1 models or the Pi-Zero provide less computing power, the start of the SAE generally takes a little longer, so that the timeout times have to be adjusted to prevent the program from aborting.
 Use an editor to replace `sleep 1` with `sleep 3` in `/opt/sae/smartapplianceenabler` and change `TimeoutStartSec=90s` to `TimeoutStartSec=180s` in /lib/systemd/system/smartapplianceenabler.service.

 ## install pigpiod
 If you want the *Smart Appliance Enabler* to access the Raspberry Pi's GPIO ports, the [pigpiod](http://abyz.me.uk/rpi/pigpio/) library must be installed.
 This can be achieved with the following commands: